finsweet/fs-snippets/cms-library/filter/README.md

 **4. load-page-with-filterparams-preselected.html**

 load page with filters preselected.
-See no 4 above.
+See *filter-url-params.html no(4)* above.

 **5. load-filter-buttons.html**